THE BUTTERFLY EFFECT AT LATITUDE

 The project was launched at Latitude Festival July 2019 introducing teenagers and their parents to the power of artivism in bringing about positive social change.
 100 fabric butterflies were made, with messages of solidarity embroidered onto the wings.

-We would like to send them in November as part of The Detention Forum's Unlocking Detention campaign.
+Working in support of The Detention Forum's Unlocking Detention campaign.

 THE HUMANITEA PARTY